 The general rule is that if the taxpayer is ordinarily resident in the Republic at the time of death, all of his assets (including deemed property), wherever they are situated, will be included in the gross value of his estate for the determination of duty payable thereon.
-Estate duty is currently levied at 20% on the dutiable estate.
+Estate duty is levied at 20% on the first R30 million of the dutiable estate.
+Estate duty will be levied at 25% on the dutiable estate in excess of R30 million.

-Deemed property includes: Insurance Policies on the life of the deceased, claims in terms of the matrimonial property act as well as property that the deceased was competent to dispose of immediately prior to his death.
+Deemed property includes insurance policies on the life of the deceased, claims in terms of the matrimonial property act as well as property that the deceased was competent to dispose of immediately prior to his death.